 Cost of communications in Brussels

 Expats can get a phone line with various plans that include television, Internet and mobile phone services.
 Mobile phone charges in Belgium are some of the most expensive in Europe.

 Belgacom is partly owned by the state, and the company’s website or a representative can help expats pick a plan that is right for them.
 It is important to ask about contract terms, however; sometimes a contract renews every time a new feature is added.
 Expats should plan and ask questions ahead, and sign up for what they need all at once.

 Cost of eating out in Brussels

-Some of the best bargains in Brussels are inspired by food, and good restaurants are too numerous to list.
-The snack stands around town sell the famous Belgian frites (which many people call French fries) in heaping quantities for a few euros.
+Some of the best bargains in Brussels are inspired by food, and good restaurants are abundant.
+The snack-stands around town sell the famous Belgian frites (which many people call French fries) in heaping quantities for a few euros.
 Waffles (gaufres) are best bought from the trucks set up in tourist locations and in the main squares, and are also cheap.

 The snack shops found in almost every neighbourhood also give good deals.
 These family-run places dish up falafels, gyros, frites and other specialties served in a pita or wrap with veggies and garlic sauce for several euros.

 For high-end fare, many of the finer restaurants around the city offer a great chance to try the food at a fraction of the cost of the dinner menu on the prix fixe lunch menu.